 To find the most flagrant cases of fraud against unions, health plans are among the first places to look.
 A trio of family members in north suburban Chicago has joined the parade of guilty third-party administrators.
 On Monday, April 24, a chiropractor, his brother and their father were sentenced in U.S. District Court for the Northern District of Illinois for their roles in a six-year scam that generated nearly $29 million in phony billings costing insurance carriers over $10.8 million.
 Union plans were among the victims.
 The main defendants, Dr. Vladimir Gordin Jr., Alexsander Gordin and Vladimir Gordin Sr., operators of a clinic in Wheeling, Ill., received prison sentences, respectively, of seven years, two years and two-and-a half years.
 They and two other persons had pleaded guilty following a multi-agency probe.

 The Gordin Medical Center was a chiropractic clinic in Wheeling, a fast-growing community located along the northern edge of … Read More ➡

-On November 20, Jeffrey Jones, former president of National Association of Letter Carriers Branch 6066, pleaded guilty in U.S. District Court for the Eastern District of Virginia to one count of embezzlement in the amount of $7,649 from the Chesapeake, Va.-based union.
-He had been charged in October.
-The actions follow a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On March 24, Jay Roy, former secretary-treasurer of Sheet Metal, Air, Rail and Transportation Workers (SMART) Local 1245-Transportation Division, pleaded guilty in U.S. District Court for the Northern District of Georgia to one count of embezzlement in the amount of $2,125 from the Atlanta-based union.
+He also agreed to make restitution in the much larger sum of $101,019.
+The guilty plea follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡